jhnnsnhk/etherlab-ethercat-master-debian-preempt-rt/README.md

-# Installing EtherLab EtherCAT Master on Debian 12 with PREEMPT_RT Patch
+# Installing EtherLab EtherCAT Master + Debian 12 + PREEMPT_RT Patch
 > [!NOTE]
 > Procedure Has Been Successfully Tested With:
 >